elgamala/cdk-hackathon/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to your CDK Hackathon TypeScript project!

-This is a blank project for TypeScript development with CDK.
+## Prerequisites:
+- brew install node
+- brew install npm
+-

 The `cdk.json` file tells the CDK Toolkit how to execute your app.